 - We do not condone inappropriate behaviour

-- You own your own behaviour.
+- You own your own behaviour

 Children can be supported in behaving as we expect through the following means:

-Parental involvement in Behaviour Programmes
+- Parental involvement in support programmes

-SENco/Headteacher involvement in Behaviour Programmes
+- SENco/Headteacher involvement in support programmes

-Psychology and Assessment Service
+- Educational Psychologist and Assessment Service

-Use positive rather than negative phrasing eg. stand next to me, walk beside me to… stay seated in your chair
+- Use positive rather than negative phrasing eg. stand next to me, walk beside me to… stay seated in your chair

-Limited choice eg where shall we talk, here or in the library?
+- Limited choice eg where shall we talk, here or in the library?